D. A-R. Forbes-Erickson

 "...a world of international experience."

-She has presented scholarly papers at national conferences at the Association for Theatre in Higher Education (ATHE), Mid-America Theatre Conference (MATC), the Black Theatre Network (BTN) and the Comparative Drama Conference (CDC) in the USA; and at international conferences at the Caribbean Studies Association (CSA) in Brazil and Trinidad and Tobago, and at the British Forum for Ethnomusicology Annual Conference in Winchester, England.
+Dr. Forbes-Erickson has presented scholarly papers at national conferences at the Association for Theatre in Higher Education (ATHE), Mid-America Theatre Conference (MATC), the Black Theatre Network (BTN), the Africa Conference (UT Austin), and the Comparative Drama Conference (CDC) in the USA; and at international conferences at the International Federation for Theatre Research (IFTR) in Ghana, Caribbean Studies Association (CSA) in Brazil and Trinidad and Tobago, and the British Forum for Ethnomusicology Annual Conference in Winchester, England.

 D. Amy-Rose Forbes-Erickson (Denise Forbes) is a theatre director, sculptor, designer, scholar.
 Dr. Forbes-Erickson is the founder and Artistic Director of the Pan-African Theatre Ensemble started at Kent State University.
 She is currently an Assistant Professor of Theatre and Performance Studies, Department of Theatre and Film at Bowling Green State University, Bowling Green, Ohio, USA.
 Her expertise is in Pan-African theatres, including African American, Caribbean, and African theatres and performances.
 Dr. Forbes-Erickson received a doctorate in Theatre: Performance as Public Practice with a Doctoral Portfolio in African and African American Studies from the University of Texas at Austin, December 2013.
 She holds a MA in Theatre from the University of Kentucky, Lexington, 2006; a BA (Hons) degree in Theatre Design from the University of the Arts London - Central Saint Martins College of Art and Design in London, England, 1999; and a Diploma in Sculpture from the Edna Manley College of the Visual and Performing Arts in Kingston, Jamaica, 1990.